Conditions Updated 7/13/17

 A nicely climbing ride to start your season with beautiful sweeping vistas at top.
 From town, a quick 3 mile jaunt up Twin Lakes Rd. to Patterson Lake Rd.
 From there, about 6 miles uphill gets you to the Lodge and views.

-A fairly strenuous climb that is well worth the effort for the outstanding views and epic descent.
-65 miles roundtrip from Winthrop or 30 miles roundtrip from Mazama.
+This is a fairly strenuous climb that is well worth the effort for the outstanding views and epic descent.
+61 miles roundtrip from Winthrop or 30 miles roundtrip from Mazama.

 Winthrop South to Twisp + Carlton

-Enjoy some lightly traveled side roads that parallel Hwy 20 south.
+Enjoy some lightly traveled side roads that parallel Hwy 20 south for about 20 miles to Carlton.
 Take East County Road south of Winthrop 9 miles to Twisp.
 Take the Twisp-Carlton Road 10 miles further south to Carlton.

 Twisp River Road

-Head up the gently climbing Twisp River Road for 14 miles to pavement end past agricultural farms, open fields and forests, all with spectacular views of the Twisp River and surrounding mountains.
+Leave from the shop in Winthrop and take East County Rd. to Twisp.
+A short jog north on Hwy.
+20 takes you to the Twisp River Road.
+Head up the gently climbing Twisp River Road for 19 miles to pavement end past agricultural farms, open fields and forests, all with spectacular views of the Twisp River and surrounding mountains.

 Tour de Okanogan

-For those early season rides, I like to wear Pearl Izumi Extremity Warmers -- for the arms, knees or full legs, depending on conditions.
+For those variable weather rides, I like to wear Pearl Izumi Extremity Warmers -- for the arms, knees or full legs, depending on conditions.
 They're a great way to layer without carrying a lot of bulk, and can be easily shed as the day or the rider warms up.